adamjcampbell/worldplay/Philosophy & Principles.md

 ## Exploration
 - Asking questions and listening to detail is more useful than any stats, items, or skills you have.
-- Take the Warden's description without suspicion, but don't shy away from seeking more information.
+- Take the Arbiter's description without suspicion, but don't shy away from seeking more information.
 - There is no single correct way forward.

 ## Talking